IISc-Software-iGEM/bept/notes.md

 ### auto for Automation

+- --clear-history, -ch : clears history of -p or -a flag
 - -p : pdb2pqr, req args: input PDB FILE, output file name
 - -a : apbs, req args: INPUT FILE
 - -c : command history load, that will be run, with file name, output name as mentioned in -p and -a flag.